Backdoor Decomposable Monotone Circuits and their Propagation Complete Encodings: Introduction

+Let us include a few remarks concerning a weaker notion of consistency checker (CC encoding in this paper) considered, for example, by~\cite{BKNW09,AGMES16}.
+In the case of a CC encoding, unit propagation detects inconsistency with a partial assignment of the main variables.
+Following the framework of closures initiated by \citet{FM08a}, \citet{BJM12} studied disjunctive closures of different types of CNF encodings and their placement into knowledge compilation map.
+In particular, they consider CC encodings denoted as \(\exists\operatorname{\mathtt{URC-C}}\) and one of their results is that the language of disjunctions of CC encodings is polynomially equivalent to the language of CC encodings.
+We generalize this by proving that the language of disjunctions of PC encodings is polynomially equivalent to the language of PC encodings.
+Using a slightly simpler construction, we also prove that the language of disjunctions of URC encodings is polynomially equivalent to the language of URC encodings.

+The above results are a consequence of a more general construction.
+We introduce a new target compilation language parameterized with a class $\mathcal{C}$ of encodings.
+For the special case when \(\mathcal{C}\) is the class of PC encodings, we demonstrate a transformation of a sentence in this language into a single PC encoding.

-We describe a compilation language for representing boolean functions which can be viewed as a generalization of several concepts appearing in the literature.
-A boolean function \(f(\vek{x})\) is represented using a monotone circuit whose inputs called leaves are CNF encodings from a suitable base class \(\mathcal{C}\).
-Additionally, the conjunctions in the circuit satisfy a decomposability property with respect to the input variables similar as in a DNNF.
-We call this structure backdoor decomposable monotone circuit with respect to the base class \(\mathcal{C}\) (\(\mathcal{C}\)-BDMC), because it is a generalization of \(\mathcal{C}\)-backdoor trees introduced in~\cite{SS08}.
-This structure generalizes also other concepts appearing in the literature.
-A sentence in decomposable negation normal form (DNNF)~\cite{D99} can be understood as a special case of $\mathcal{C}$-BDMC for any class $\mathcal{C}$ containing the literals.
+A sentence in the proposed language is a monotone circuit whose inputs called leaves are defined by CNF encodings from a suitable base class \(\mathcal{C}\).
+Additionally, the conjunctions in the circuit satisfy a decomposability property with respect to the input variables similar to the language of decomposable negation normal forms~\citep[DNNF, introduced by][]{D99}.
+We call this structure backdoor decomposable monotone circuit with respect to the base class \(\mathcal{C}\) (\(\mathcal{C}\)-BDMC), because it is closely related to \(\mathcal{C}\)-backdoor trees introduced by~\citet{SS08}.
+By definition, the language of URC-BDMCs is a strict superset of the language of disjunctions of URC encodings studied in \citet{BJM12} as \(\operatorname{\mathtt{URC-C}}[\lor, \exists]\).

-We consider four base classes $\mathcal{C}$ defined by the propagation strength of the encodings.
-Using a minor modification of the terminology from~\cite{AGMES16}, we consider encodings implementing consistency checker (CC encodings), encodings implementing domain consistency (DC encodings), unit refutation complete (URC), and propagation complete (PC) encodings.